Combating Identity Theft

-Here are ways to minimize the risk.
+Here are ways to minimize the risk of identity theft.

-- Keep your social security number protected.
-Your social security number should not be given out over the phone or internet to any business or person with whom you do not have an existing relationship.
+- Keep your Social Security number protected.
+Your Social Security number should not be given out over the phone or internet to any business or person with whom you do not have an existing relationship.

-Check out our Identity Theft Kit--which is a step-by-step guide with all the resources and documents needed in order to best reconcile a case of stolen identity.
-Find out more.
+Has your identity been stolen?
+Ask about SmithMarco, P.C.‘s Identity Theft Kit, which is a step-by-step guide with all the resources and documents needed in order to best reconcile a case of stolen identity.

-If you find out that you are victim of identity theft, here are some steps you should take.
+If you find out that you are a victim of identity theft, here are some steps you should take.

-- Contact each of the three major credit-reporting agencies, Trans Union, Equifax and Experian.
-Notify each that you are a victim of identity theft and that you want a “fraud alert” placed on your credit file.
-Order your credit report.
+- Contact each of the three major credit-reporting agencies, TransUnion, Equifax and Experian.
+Notify each that you want a “fraud alert” placed on your credit file.
+Then order a copy of your credit report.

 - Contact companies that have opened accounts in your name that you know you did not apply for.
 You must advise them that the account was opened fraudulently.
 That company will most likely want you to sign an affidavit.
 Do so, and agree to cooperate with them in any manner you can.

-Accounts that you are certain were NOT opened by you
+- Accounts that you are certain were not opened by you

-Recent inquiries (access to your report) from companies you never contacted for credit
+- Recent inquiries (access to your report) from companies you never contacted for credit

-Immediately send a written dispute back to the credit reporting agency, notifying them of the wrong information, enclose the police report, and emphasize that the information is likely fraudulent.
+Immediately send a written dispute back to the credit reporting agency, notifying them of the wrong information, enclosing the police report and emphasizing that the information is likely fraudulent.